UNSW-Redback-Racing/AV-NMP-Simulations/README.md

 # AV NMP Simulations

 ## Introduction
-The simulations department for AV taps into the other subsystems -- perception, motion estimation and mapping, control systems -- by providing them with input data in a simulated environment and taking output data such as steering + throttle to control the car in the simulation.
+The simulations department for AV taps into the other subsystems (Perception, Motion Estimation and Mapping, Control Systems), by providing them with input data in a simulated environment and taking output data such as steering + throttle to control the car in the simulation.
 In order to do this we need accurate models of the world around us, and the car itself.

-In this project you'll be setting up this years car RB-21E in a simulation environment known as CARLA.
+In this project you'll be setting up this year's car RB-21E in a simulation environment known as CARLA.
 You'll learn how to work with Unreal Engine 4, the Carla simulator and Blender (or another 3D editor)

 ## The Task
 **PROJECT FILES:** https://github.com/UNSW-Redback-Racing/AV-NMP-Simulations/releases/tag/project-files